rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 ## What you need

-* A server running Rocky Linux.
+* A server running Rocky Linux
 * Knowledge of the command-line and text editors.
 This example uses *vi*, but feel free to use your favorite editor.

     !!! tip

         If you'd like to learn about the vi text editor, [here's a handy tutorial](https://www.tutorialspoint.com/unix/unix-vi-editor.htm).

-* Basic knowledge about installing and running web services.
+* Basic knowledge about installing and running web services

 ## Introduction